 - Witness statements

-Let a member of your legal team know if you need assistance obtaining anything on the list or if you have additional forms of evidence.
+Let your legal team know if you need assistance obtaining anything on the list.
+Also, inform them if you have additional forms of evidence.
 They might be able to request certain items on your behalf.

 Find a Good Car Accident Lawyer in Your Area

 After a car accident, a lawyer in your area might be able to help you pursue the at-fault driver for financial recovery.
 When our team helps you fight for compensation, our goal is to prove the at-fault driver owed you a duty of care, breached their duty, caused your injuries, and caused their financial consequences.

 Contact the personal injury team at Jacoby & Meyers Law Offices by calling (866) 559-7223 today to learn more about how hard our team can fight for your financial compensation.